-This is another place my girls love!
-So far we’ve only been to Mixon Fruit Farms in the fall when they have their big pumpkin festival, which is a can’t miss event on it’s own.
-However, you can visit any time of year to take a tour on the Orange Grove Express where you’ll learn about citrus and see their wildlife refuge where they take care of hurt or orphaned birds, reptiles and other animals.
+You’ll definitely want to take a tour on the Orange Grove Express, where you’ll learn about citrus and see a wildlife refuge where they take care of hurt or orphaned birds, reptiles and other animals.

 Planning your visit already?
 You may want to check out these posts too!

 When you’re going to the beach, you’re definitely going to want cool beach gear!
 These are some of my all time favorite beach accessories…